hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets= 20 ] = 0.705
 ```

-## News!
+According to our results, the performance of posenet/model3 in this repo is similar to CMU-Net (the cascaed CNN used in [CMU-Pose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) ), which means only merging different feature maps with diferent receptive fields at low resolution heatmaps could not help much.

+##News!

 Recently, we are lucky to have time and machine to utilize.
 Thus, we revisit our previous work.
-More accurate results had been achieved after we adopted more powerful Network and
-use higher resolution of heatmap (stride=4).
-Enhanced models with body part representation
-, variant loss function and training parameters have been tried these days.
+More accurate results had been achieved after we adopted more powerful Network and use higher resolution of heatmaps (stride=4).
+Enhanced models with body part representation, variant loss functions and training parameters have been tried.

-Please also refer to our new repo:  [**Improved-Body-Parts**](https://github.com/jialee93/Improved-Body-Parts)
+<font color="#0000dd">Please also refer to our new repo</font>:  [**Improved-Body-Parts**](https://github.com/jialee93/Improved-Body-Parts)

-Results on MSCOCO 2018 test-dev subset
+Results on MSCOCO 2017 test-dev subset

 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.681